Rhoda Mulaudzi beats Andile Dlamini to SAFJA Women's Player of the Year | Goal.com

 Mulaudzi won the award, voted by sports journalists across South Africa, ahead of Sundowns team-mate Andile Dlamini, University of Western Cape’s Bongeka Gamede, Tshwane University of Technology’s Hilda Magaia and First Touch Academy’s Noko Matlou.

-Mulaudzi rejoined Sundowns in 2019 after stints abroad with Canberra United in Australia and Apollon FC Lemesos in Cyprus before recently joining Dinamo-BSUPC in Belarus.
+Mulaudzi rejoined Sundowns in 2019 after stints abroad with Canberra United in Australia and Apollon Limassol in Cyprus before recently joining Dinamo-BSUPC in Belarus.

 With the award, the striker, who helped Dinamo to their first-ever Belarusian title on Monday, also received R10 000 as prize money.